 - Getting the ball passed up to the forwards for them to score a goal.

 - Making their way to the opposing team's goal and scoring if the opportunity arises.

 The territory for this position can vary quite a bit depending on who you ask.
-It is not suprising to see a midfielder in almost any area of the field.
+It is not surprising to see a midfielder in almost any area of the field.
 But for the most part, they should stick to the central area.
 At the beginning of the game, they are positioned behind the forwards.
 During the game, they often cover the halfway point between their own goal line and the midfield line.
 They can also cover between the midfield line and their opponent's goal line.